laravel/docs/redis.md

         // Rest of Redis configuration...
     ],

+If you plan to use PhpRedis extension along with the `Redis` Facade alias, you should rename it to something else, like `RedisManager`, to avoid a collision with the Redis class.
+You can do that in the aliases section of your `app.php` config file.

+    'RedisManager' => Illuminate\Support\Facades\Redis::class,

 In addition to the default `host`, `port`, `database`, and `password` server configuration options, PhpRedis supports the following additional connection parameters: `persistent`, `prefix`, `read_timeout` and `timeout`.
 You may add any of these options to your Redis server configuration in the `config/database.php` configuration file:

     'default' => [